California, the land of endless sunshine and breathtaking vistas, offers motorcycle enthusiasts a perfect playground to explore on two wheels.

 If you have been injured in a collision, an experienced Los Angeles motorcycle accident lawyer at the Vaziri Law Group can help you fight for your rights and hold the at-fault motorists accountable for your injuries, damages and losses.

-Under California laws, motorcyclists have the same rights and responsibilities as drivers of other vehicles.
-California also has laws in the books that apply specifically to motorcyclists.
+Under California law, motorcyclists have the same rights and responsibilities as drivers of other vehicles.
+California also has laws that apply specifically to motorcyclists.
 These laws are meant to safeguard not just motorcyclists, but also others who use the roadway.

 Motorcycle License Requirements